mjcorriere/MCTS/devnotes.md

 # Development Notes

+## 12/28/16 - Cython Experiments
+Created a toy Cython implementation.
+The code was taken 100% as is and passed over to Cython to get a sense of the speed-up.
+Cython provided ~2x games per second speed-up essentially for free.
+Cython will be a great option for squeezing out additional performance once I've established a solid foundation of data structures and algorithms. 'cdef'ing variable types and providing fixed length arrays should really get this thing moving.

 ## 12/23/16 - Play Strength Investigation (and bugs!)
 I began to watch games played between two MCTS players of equal strength (iterations = 100).
 It looked an awful lot like they were playing random moves for the first 90% of the game.
 Sure enough, investigating the number of visits to each "best move" node selected in the MCTS tree revealed these nodes had only been visited once.